 The question becomes a seek for a design approach based on PN instead of just proceedings and direct methods for a chosen application domain.
 Thus, it is mister to look for a general paradigm that associate the modeling initiative to a generic design process.
 Also, the broader use of PN also directs the use of these formalism in the specification and Requirement Engineering besides the conventional modeling and design phases.
-There are several works in the literature (Santos and Silva, 2004) proposing the use of Petri Nets as a basic formalism to perform requirements analysis.
+There are several works in the literature [Santos and Silva 2004] proposing the use of Petri Nets as a basic formalism to perform requirements analysis.
 Such approach had also the advantage of expressing requirements in the same formalism that would be used further in the design phase - at least for dynamic discrete systems.

-Historically the first attempts to integrate PN and design approaches appeared in the beginning of 80's where the basic idea was to apply structured analysis using PN (Miyagi, 1988).
-By this time the appealing discipline created in the project of numeric code, synthesized in SADT dominated the scene in Engineering and in computer programming.
-However, that proposed integration did not introduced any direct change in the formalism of Petri Nets.
-On the contrary, all the effort were directed to the construction of a process to synthesize a net, sometimes converted in a programming discipline (Miyagi et al, 1988).
+Historically the first attempts to integrate PN and design approaches appear in the beginning of 80's where the basic idea was to Structured Analysis with PN [Miyagi 1988].
+By this time the appealing discipline create in the project of numeric code, synthesized in SADT dominate the scene in Engineer and in computer programming.
+However, that proposed integration does not introduce any direct change in the formalism of Petri Nets.
+On the contrary, all the effort were directed to the construction of a process to synthesize a net, sometimes converted in a programming discipline [Miyagi et al 1988].